Darko Perić (actor): Career

 Perić was cast in his first major Spanish job in the series Crematorio for Canal + in 2010.
 In 2015, he performed in A Perfect Day.
 In 2016, he was cast in the Atresmedia produced series Sea of Plastic / Mar de plástico, in which he played Oso, a Ukrainian gangster and the main villain in the series.
 His best known role is of Helsinki in the crime thriller series Money Heist (2017–2021).
 The series was acquired by Netflix, which helped it become one of the most watched shows, winning the Best Drama at the Emmy Awards in 2018.

 Personal life

-Perić teaches Qigong around the world in masterclasses titled "Qigong: Physical and Mental Preparation for Actors".
+Perić speaks six languages and teaches Qigong around the world in masterclasses titled "Qigong: Physical and Mental Preparation for Actors".
 He is an avid basketball fan.